 - My Account

-*On this date Charles White was born in 1918.
+*On this date, Charles White was born in 1918.
 He was a Black graphic artist, painter, and instructor.

-Through this relationship, White enhanced his work; he discovered the reason he painted as he did and other therapeutic values of the expression.
+Through this relationship, White enhanced his work; he discovered why he painted as he did and other therapeutic values of the expression.
 It was during this time that Sepia and White became his trademark.
 Some of Charles White’s vast artistic contributions include Awaiting His Return 1943 (shown), Goodnight Irene 1952, Awaken from Unknowing 1961, Two Brothers have I had on Earth 1965, Wanted Poster no. 3 1969, Homage to Langston Hughes 1971, and Harriet 1972.
 One of the finest draftsmen in modern America, White was elected a full member of the National Academy of Design in 1972.